AdaCore/training_material/courses/gnatsas/sas_060_tutorial_lab.rst

 ================

 ----------------------------------------
-Messages For Something That is Correct
+Messages for Something That Is Correct
 ----------------------------------------

 * Not all messages reported by :toolname:`GNAT SAS` are actual errors